 - Rugby League European Cup – First held in 1935 this is one of the oldest international Rugby League tournaments.
 There is no final, the winner is simply the team to top the league group.
 Teams compete every two years.

 - Other International Rugby Union – Plenty of other less prestigious international Rugby Union tournatments exist and many bookies will provide lines on these but not necessarily offers.
-European Nations Cup, Pacfic Nations Cup, the Nations Cup, the Asian 5 Nations and more.
+European Nations Cup, Pacfic Nations Cup, the Nations Cup, and more.

 - Other International Rugby League – Additional trans-continental and regional continental tournaments exist in Rugby League, bookies with good depth will cover many of these markets.
 These include the Ohana Cup, the Magellan Cup, The Hayne-Mannah Cup, the Anzac Cup, the Pacific Cup and more.